isaacs/inflight-DEPRECATED-DO-NOT-USE/README.md

   // with the same key
   callback = inflight(key, callback)

+  // If we got a falsey value back, then there's already a req going if (!callback) return

   // this is where you'd fetch the url or whatever
   // callback is also once()-ified, so it can safely be assigned
   // to multiple events etc.  First call wins.